 If you’ve got a portable generator and you want to use it to power things in your home during an outage, you’re going to have to make some kind of connection between the generator and your house.
 And the first of the three legal methods I explain in the video is really pretty simple – extension cords.
 These do have some drawbacks, though.
 Imagine for a moment that a power failure sets in.
 You can simply grab some ordinary extension cords, plug them into the regular outlets on the generator and fish those extension cords into your home and plug things in that you can plug into cords.
 Not everything can be plugged in of course, because many items are hardwired into your house and that’s one of the drawbacks of this method.

 Another drawback is limited output.
 Most generators only have two outlets for two extension cords.
 One way around this problem is to get a dedicated generator extension cord that plugs into one of the larger outlets.
 The one I show in the video has multiple female outlets.
 Four is pretty typical.
-So you get essentially four attempts from one outlet on the generator.
+So you get essentially four connection from one outlet on the generator.
 It’s a reasonable option, but far from ideal.

 Backup Generators: The Problem with Extension Cords

 So why do I say extension cords are a problem?
 Well, even with the best extension cords you can get plugged into a generator, how many items is that?
 Not many.
 That’s really the limiting factor.
 And even when they’re all connected, you’re still going to fail to make use of all the wattage output that your generator can produce.
-Big portable generators can put out 9000, 10000 and 12000 watts, and there’s no way you can use all of that with extension cords.
+Big portable generators can put out 9000, 10000 and even 12000 watts, and there’s no way you can use all of that with extension cords.
 It’s kind of like trying to pour a lot of water from a big bucket into a funnel with a small opening.
 It’s just not all going to go through.
-So to sum up, extension cords offer an easy method.
+So to sum up, extension cords offer an easy method of connection.
 This approach doesn’t require very much preparation ahead of time, but there are some serious drawbacks.
 If you’ve got a big portable generator, there are better ways to connect that unit to your home than extension cords.
 Transfer switches are one of them.
+That’s what’s coming up.

 Backup Generator: The Transfer Switch Option

 The second method of legally connecting a generator to your home is something called a transfer switch and panel.
 And it’s a lot better than extension cords because it lets you power things that are hardwired in your home and it lets you make full use of your generator’s capacity.
-So to make the transfer switch method work, you’re going to need to have some hardware professionally installed.
+So, to make the transfer switch method work, you’re going to need to have some hardware professionally installed.
 And that’s what’s shown in the video previously.
 It’s a kind of simple, outdoor connection port.
 This is something that will allow you to plug in a cable that connects the port and your electrical system to your generator.

 The second thing that needs to be installed is the actual transfer panel, and that’s what you see in the video, too.
 So part of the installation process involves identifying essential circuits that you want powered during an outage.
 A portable generator probably can’t power all the circuits in your home, but it doesn’t really need to.
 You’ll want to power things like a water pump, some outlets, some lights, maybe a furnace circuit – things like that.
 So all of the circuits for these essentials would be relocated during installation from the main panel to this transfer panel.